Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E04-Modules.md

             module spider bison
             ```

-            to look for Bison, you wouldn't have found the version in `buildtools` which is the main
+            to look for Bison, you may not have found the version in `buildtools` which is the main
             version of Bison on LUMI in the main supported software stack (see the next presentation),
             but only versions that are currently on the system and installed through Spack.